 Ease of Doing Business in

-This page summarizes Subnational Doing Business data for Ondo.
-The first table shows its rank among 37 cities/regions in Nigeria.
+This page summarizes Subnational Doing Business in Nigeria 2014 data for Ondo (Akure).
+The first table shows its rank among 36 cities/regions in Nigeria.
 The rest of the tables summarize the key indicators for each topic and benchmark against regional and high-income economy (OECD) averages.

 See who contributed to the subnational report in Nigeria